nualagr/readnreviewed/README.md

 ![alt text](documentation/readme-images/infoheap-python-lint-no-errors.png "Screenshot infoheap Python linter results showing no errors.")
 <br>

 ### Chrome Developer Tools
 ![alt text](documentation/readme-images/non-passive-event-listener-error.png "Screenshot of Chrome Developer Tools non-passive-event-listener warnings.")
 <br>
+Chrome Developer Tools console highlighted the above violation, however it relates to non-passive event listeners within the Materialize JavaScript script.
+Solutions have so far been unsuccessful in solving this issue.

 ### Performance
 Google Chrome Developer Tools Lighthouse test was used to test the quality of the various pages on the website.
 Overall performance and errors are highlighted below.